Equality Network

-The Equality Network is one of Scotland's national organisations working for LGBTI rights and equality.
-Established by LGBT activists in 1997, it is a registered charity and a company limited by guarantee (no. SC220213), based in Edinburgh.
-In 2011 it had an income of £374,000.
+The Equality Network is one of Scotland's national organisations working for lesbian, gay, bisexual, transgender, and intersex LGBTI rights and equality.
+Established by LGBT activists in 1997, it is a registered charity (no. SC220213), and a company limited by guarantee based in Edinburgh.
+In 2024–25 it had an income of £612,000.
+Scottish Trans, Scotland's main national trans rights and equality project, is part of the Equality Network, having been established in 2007.